LangProc/langproc-2017-lab/3-codegen/readme.md

 :bottom
 halt zero
 ````
-The program stops copying when an input is reached.
+The program stops copying when an input of 0 is encountered.

 Problem
 -------